 The two top sections, being fairly light, were assembled and mortared the same day, just hours apart.
 The mortar at the joints is shown being cleaned and pointed.
-Since the sections were cleaned previously, there was very little additional cleaning necessary damaged or broken.
+Since the sections were cleaned previously, there was very little additional cleaning necessary

+The procedures and methods described in this document are basic descriptions of how to repair a multi-piece monument.
+As has been said before, all monuments are different.
+You will have to decide on a plan to repair this type of monument.
+This monument was not damaged or broken.
 Some monuments will be.
 You will have to repair the damage before attempting to reassemble the monument.
 If you think you are not ready to do this type of work, by all means work with an experienced conservator until you are confident you can do this without doing any harm.
 And please, be very carefull.
 Any one of these pieces, if not handled correctly can do damage not only to itself or the rest of the monument, but to those attempting to repair the monument.
 BE SAFE.